– William Stafford, from Across Kansas

 That unseen actors wreak havoc, Bossman says no,

-that song must go, but you can stay Bob Dylan, you can stay
+that song must go, but you can stay Bob Dylan, you can stay, just

-So long as you play in the space set aside for Minstrels,
+So long as you play in the space laid aside for Minstrels and Rogues,

-Ever the Imp, Bob Dylan won’t say whether he copped the Welsh poet’s name, but we’ll cop to repurposing this Dylan Thomas poem title: A Refusal to Mourn the Death, by Fire, of a Child in London
+While Bob Dylan disclaims use of the Welsh poet’s name, we cop gladly to lifting this Dylan Thomas title: A Refusal to Mourn the Death, by Fire, of a Child in London